 - Use a harness when walking your dog.
 Nike wears one every single day, and we love the Puppia soft harness.
 She’s got red, pink, purple, and blue, so she’s always color-coordinated and she’s safe too, which is the most important thing.

 - Use a solid leash, not a retractable one.
 I hear and read so many bad things about retractable leashes, and I just don’t think they’re safe.
-Instead, why not check out these awesome leashes from dogIDs.
-We really love their stuff and proudly recommend it to our friends.
+Instead, choose a high quality leather or nylon leash.

 - Make sure your dog’s clothing stays dry.
 You wouldn’t want to walk around in a wet coat, and neither does your dog.
 If either of you get wet, cut your walk short and get indoors.